Skip to content

 Click here to expand and minimize this container.

 Talkiatry costs depend on your insurance benefits; however, copays often range between $20–$50.
-Currently, it only accepts patients with in-network insurance coverage.
-It does not accept FSA/HSA as a form of payment.
+Currently, it only accepts patients with in-network insurance coverage, and there’s no cash-pay option.

 Overview